Post Doctoral at MIT

 Funding is currently available for two such projects a year—only one 12 month fellowship per project.
-The deadlines for the submission of Roberto Rocca two-year collaboration proposals are May 1rst and October 1st.
+The deadlines for the submission of Roberto Rocca two-year collaboration proposals are April 15th and October 1st.
 The selection will be made by members of the MIT-Italy Scientific Committee.

 Conditions and Regulations: